BSAP seems barely a blip in the history of HK conservation, an acronym for a document that meant little at the time, and next to nothing now.

 While founded on fieldwork like finding frogs in muddy marshes, “biodiversity” is too often obscured by the jargon of Powerpoint presentations in cloistered conferences.
 For example: “Successful management of biodiversity and ecosystem services must be based on multi-scale, multi-sectoral, and multi-stakeholder involvement,” to quote from among reams of well-meaning mumbo jumbo.

 But does this matter?
 Isn’t it okay to leave biodiversity to besuited conference attendees, and greenies who are overly fond of frogs?
+Or even the sort of people affluent enough to shell out a whopping HK$1800 for annual membership of WWF Hong Kong [after huge fee hike in 2021].

 Well, it matters a lot.
 After all, biodiversity spans life as we know it, which includes you and me.
 Here is E.O.
 Wilson, a great biologist and one of the most eloquent writers on the subject, telling of the difference it will make if some species are extinguished: “New sources of scientific information will be lost.
 Vast potential biological wealth will be destroyed.
 Still undeveloped medicines, crops, pharmaceuticals, timber fibers, pulp, soil-restoring vegetation, petroleum substitutes, and other products and amenities will never come to light.”